 The conference was held as the result of American intervention in the Mexican Revolution, a bloody, often confusing civil war which convulsed Mexico from late 1910 to 1920.
 Fearing for its interests in the Gulf of Mexico and hoping to alter the course of the revolution, the United States captured Mexico’s chief seaport, Veracruz, on April 22, 1914.
 This placed the two countries on the brink of war.

 At this critical point, a mediation offer was made by Argentina, Brazil and Chile – who were quickly christened the A.B.C.
 Powers.
 The offer was accepted by both the American and Mexican governments.
-Niagara Falls, Ontario was chosen as the site for the peace conference with headquarters located at the lovely Clifton Hotel, which was located where Oakes Garden Theatre is now.
+Niagara Falls, Ontario was chosen as the site for the peace conference, with headquarters located at the lovely Clifton Hotel located where Oakes Garden Theatre is now.

-Mexico and the United States each sent three official delegates (or commissioners), along with teams of advisors.
+Mexico and the United States each sent three official delegates (or commissioners), along with teams of advisers.
 Almost all of these people, as well as the mediators from the A.B.C.
 Powers, brought along various family members and servants.
-This throng, along with a hoard of newspaper reporters (around 150) added up to a significant number of people, all of whom descended on Niagara Falls in mid- May 1914.
+This throng, along with a hoard of newspaper reporters (around 150), added up to a significant number of people, all of whom descended on Niagara Falls in mid-May 1914.

 Although Canada was the host nation, it played no official role.
 Nevertheless, there was some special significance in the conference’s location.
 As many people realized, both sides of the Niagara River had been a battleground during the War of 1812 – a war that had been settled 100 years earlier with the signing of the Treaty of Ghent on December 24, 1814.
 As one of the U.S. Commissioners, Frederick Lehmann, noted in a speech to the Canada Club of Niagara Falls, the Niagara Frontier was “a demonstration of lasting peace” for all delegates to consider.